BlaqueDevs/se-assignment-day-4-software-project-management-AiAlmeida/README.md

 ## 9. How can clearly defining the problem help in developing a more effective software solution?

+Clearly defining the problem helps align the development process with real user needs, leading to a more targeted and effective software solution.

 ## 10. How would you describe your software solution in a way that captures its essence without diving into technical details?

 ## 11. What are the main features or functionalities that make your software stand out?